tmart234/TMTool/README.md

-# TMT
+# TMTool

-Microsoft Threat Modeling Tool python scripts to increase TMT’s utility for both template developers and model makers.
+A Threat Modeling GUI utility that works with Microsoft Threat Modeling Tool.
+This project aims to assist with the workfolw of template developers and model makers.
 For template design, this project hopes to address some of the complexities that come with managing a “database” of threats and stencils.
-For modeling, this project experiments with extracting information from our model and improving on the overall process of Threat Modeling.
+For modeling, this project experiments with extracting information from our model and improving how Threat Modeling fits within DevOps and SDLC.

 ## Installation